BreakerBots/Robot-Template-2019/README.md

 - Continue with default settings and import the project

 ### Building/Deploying
-In the command line of this repository run `gradlew build` and then `gradlew deploy`.
+In the command line of this repository run `gradlew deploy`.
 You can also run `gradlew riolog` to connect to the logging from the robot.

 ## Features